Clinical mental health counseling: The recovery and consumer movement

 Under the recovery consumers of mental health care are viewed as capable and responsible persons who can take charge and manage his or her condition.
 Wellness strategies are implemented in recovery work such as journaling, visiting friends, exercising, nutritious eating, praying, meditation, doing acts of kindness, and practicing gratitude.
 Consumers in recovery that offer service to their peers in mental health treatment are called Peer support specialist.
 They often help connect consumers with mental help professionals and are usually trained to counsel.

 Evidence based treatment

 Many health professionals argue that counseling is as much art as it is science.
-Though some might find science-based outcome studies to be not particularly helpful evidence-based treatments are sometimes mandated.
-This is because professional organizations, third party reimbursors and consumers want more attention given to quality control and accountability.
+Evidence-based practices or treatments are often mandated in professional settings, even though some people find science-based outcome studies less helpful than practice-based evidence.
+This is because professional organizations, third-party reimbursers, and consumers want more attention given to quality control and accountability.

-Evidence based treatment is typically a study in which a particular treatment produces change, which was evident in randomized controlled trials, in comparison with another approach or no treatment at all.
+Evidence-based treatment is typically a study in which a particular treatment produces change, which is evident in randomized controlled trials, in comparison with another approach or no treatment at all.
 SAMHSA has developed the National Registry of Evidence-based Programs and Practices.
 This database provides summaries, target populations, target age demographics, types of outcomes achieved, costs, and expert ratings.
-Other Evidence-based practice studies and research are used in community counseling to ensure treatment is effective.
+More broadly, evidence-based treatment involves integrating the best available research evidence with clinical expertise and client characteristics to ensure treatment is effective.